ublue-os/website/docs/images/bluefin/developer-experience.md

 ### Homebrew

 `just brew` will install homebrew, and `just brew-shell` will set it up for you.
 For Mac enthusiasts out there, we know homebrew is essential.
 We hope this will encourage you to use Linux for future development.
+Thanks to [Osama Albahrani](https://github.com/osalbahr) for [implementing it](https://github.com/Homebrew/brew/pull/15656) in Homebrew.

 ### Kubernetes and other Cloud Native Tooling